IBM Cloud Docs

 Known OpenShift issues For more information, review the OpenShift version 4.14 known issues for possible actions required.

 Upgrade requires OpenShift cluster version currency A cluster master upgrade will now be cancelled if the OpenShift cluster version status indicates that an update is already in progress.
-See Why does OpenShift show the cluster version is down-level? for details.
+See Why does OpenShift show the cluster version is not up to date? for details.

 Upgrade requires resolution to OpenShift cluster version upgradeable conditions A cluster master upgrade might be cancelled if the OpenShift cluster version Upgradeable status condition indicates that the cluster is not upgradeable.
 To determine if the cluster is upgradeable, see Checking the Upgradeable status of your cluster.
 If the cluster is not in an upgradeable status, the condition information provides instructions that must be followed before upgrading.
 For more information, see Providing the administrator acknowledgment.